Estimate your PPF maturity amount, total interest earned and get a year-by-year breakdown instantly.

 |---|

-PPF falls under the EEE (Exempt-Exempt-Exempt) tax category — meaning the investment qualifies for Section 80C deduction, the interest earned is tax-free, and the maturity amount is also completely exempt from tax.
-This makes PPF one of the most tax-efficient investment instruments available in India.
+The Public Provident Fund (PPF) is a long-term, government-backed savings scheme introduced in India in 1968.
+PPF falls under the EEE (Exempt-Exempt-Exempt) tax category — the investment qualifies for Section 80C deduction, the interest earned is tax-free, and the maturity amount is also completely exempt from tax.

 F = P × [((1 + i)^n − 1) / i] × (1 + i)